hello30190f/ZenkakuHankaku-Key/README.md

 ```

 ### finalize
- relogin into your account. to enable GNOME extension which you manually installed.
+ relogin into your account to enable GNOME extension which you manually installed.